 Signing a prenuptial agreement before marriage is often the last thing that a couple would preoccupy themselves with.
 Most of them have the tendency to think that just because they’re doing well as a couple right now, they’ll continue to be smooth sailing in the coming years.
 However, experts advise that in between the hustle and bustle of wedding preparations, it’s a prudent step for couples to actually consider having a prenuptial agreement done.

 Contrary to popular belief, a prenup isn’t only for affluent couples.
 Even if you’re not a multi-millionaire with mansions all across the world, having a prenup done serves as financial protection for both you and your spouse.
-There could also be certain circumstances that can complicate your marriage, all of which could warrant a prenuptial agreement.
+There could also be certain circumstances that can complicate your marriage and you may want to hire legal separation attorneys to help you address some issues with your spouse prior to contemplating divorce, all of which could warrant a prenuptial agreement.

 That said, this article highlights the situations when you should get a prenup before saying “I do.”